 Read our full Samsung The Frame (2022) review.

 With so many TVs to choose from, there's no single price point for Samsung TVs.
 But that also means that there's probably a great Samsung TV that fits your budget, so long as you're willing to be flexible on features and screen size.

 Top end 8K and Micro-LED models can range from a few thousand dollars up to the tens of thousands.
 But Samsung's 4K offerings are far more reasonable.
 The Samsung Neo QLED 4K TV line ranges between $1,599 for the smallest QN85A Neo QLED model, up to $4,999 for the 85-inch Samsung QN90A, the largest in the Neo QLED family.

-Less expensive models without the mini-LED backlight that makes Neo QLED start for as little as $549 for the smallest 43-inch model and up to $3,699 for the largest 85-inch QLED model.
+Less expensive models, like basic LCD sets and quantum-dot models without Neo QLED's mini-LED backlight start for as little as $549 for the smallest 43-inch model and up to $3,699 for the largest 85-inch QLED model.